 Prince William County takes pride in its past and understands the value of its rich history.
 The County promotes the identification, evaluation, and protection of its cultural resource sites, as well as the tourism opportunities these sites present.
 Historic resources in the Rural Plan Area are represented in individual sites, districts, buildings, structures, landscapes and objects, and cemeteries.
 These historic resources encompass many time periods, starting during pre -contact (before 1607) up to and through the mid-twentieth century.
-This history informed our land use and past decisions to designate the Rural Area.
-These historic areas are tangible elements of our shared past.
+This history informed the County's land use and past decisions to designate the Rural Area.
+These historic areas are tangible elements of the community's shared past.